Deducteam/Dedukti-standard/README.md

 Here,
 `x` / $x$ stand for identifiers, and
 `u` / $u$ and `v` / $v$ stand for terms.
-Additionally, in the "product" case,
+Additionally, in the (non-dependent) "product" case,
 $x$ must be chosen to be fresh and not to appear freely in $\|$`v`$\|$.

 Table: Term translation.